The Pembroke Hill School: Pembroke Hill School

-Recent events

-In 1988, Kansas City Magazine notoriously published an article titled "A High School on Easy Street", criticizing Pembroke Hill's students' allegedly "advantaged way of life."

 In the late 1990s and early 2000s, Pembroke Hill completed a $50 million capital improvement project, which renovated both campuses.
-The Ward Parkway campus gained a new middle school building, Boocock Middle School (which now serves 6th-8th grades), a new upper school building, Jordan Hall, a new arts center, and a new library, the James M. Kemper, Sr. Library.
+The Ward Parkway campus gained a new middle school building, Boocock Middle School (which now serves 6th-8th grades), a new upper school building, Jordan Hall, a new arts center, and a new library, the James M. Kemper Sr. Library.

-In June 2020, the school announced the beginning of their "Building Together" construction project on the Ward Parkway campus.
-The $52 million project is expected to be completed by the spring of 2022.
-The renovation will include changes to a number of areas on the Ward Parkway campus, including: